Breast Cancer Treatment

 The word ‘Chemo” refers to chemicals.
-Chemotherapy is the treatment module where medicines and chemical drugs are used to kill the cancerous cells.
+Chemotherapy is the treatment module where medicines and chemical drugs are used to kill cancerous cells.
 Though chemotherapy brings about a lot of side effects, it is also proven to be beneficial in killing cancer cells.
 The benefits of chemotherapy are threefold.

 - As adjuvant therapy: Chemo drugs are given to prevent the recurrence of cancer from radiation therapy and surgery.

-- Chemotherapy drugs used to kill cancer cells that have spread to other parts of the body.
+- Chemotherapy drugs are used to kill cancer cells that have spread to other parts of the body.

 Chemotherapy drugs are either given in the form of a tablet or in a vein daily, weekly or every 15 days or four weeks.
 Sometimes, a large central catheter can be placed on the internal jugular vein for repeated chemo cycles.
 This helps in reducing the hassles of repeated venipunctures.